 Jacuzzi Walk – In Tub

 The Jacuzzi brand Walk in Tub is truly the Cadillac of the industry.
-With a pedigree that goes back to the 1930’s, Jacuzzi holds hundreds of patents relating to the therapeutic hydrotherapy water jets.
+With a pedigree that goes back to the 1930’s, Jacuzzi holds hundreds of patents relating to the therapeutic water jets.
 These Walk in Tubs add life to your years –and years to your life.
 Depending on the time of day and the features chosen, the tub can invigorate you for your day or quieten and settle your body for a sound and restorative sleep.
 Every tub we install is tested before leaving our warehouse to give our customers the extra confidence that their tub will work perfectly.

 Jacuzzi Walk-In Shower

 As the years have passed at Atlas, we have grown our “Aging in Place” product line, including the unique, state of the art Jacuzzi Walk- In- Shower.
 This unit features Jacuzzi jets that can operate without the need to be submerged in water.
-Now people can shower and direct the gentle but powerful Jacuzzi water jets on their lower back, shoulder or neck areas to experience the therapeutic benefits of hydrotherapy.
+Now people can shower and direct the gentle but powerful Jacuzzi water jets on their lower back, shoulder or neck areas to experience the therapeutic benefits of our walk-in shower.